dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateSequence.md

 ## Sequence Caching

-By default, Splice Machine deinfes an implicit sequence cache of 10,000.
+By default, Splice Machine defines an implicit sequence cache of 10,000.
 This behavior corresponds to a `CACHE 10000` statement for the CREATE SEQUENCE CACHE option in SQL Server.
 The performance benefits of this behavior are discussed in the [Cache management](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-sequence-transact-sql?view=sql-server-ver15#cache-management) section of the SQL Server CREATE SEQUENCE (Transact-SQL) documentation.

 On Splice Machine, you can configure the sequence cache globally for all sequences with option `splice.sequence.allocationBlockSize`.

-On Splice Machine, the sequence cache affects the next sequence in two situations
+On Splice Machine, the sequence cache affects the next sequence in two situations:

-* When the cluster restarts
+* When the cluster restarts.
-* If more than 60 seconds between sequence requests.
+* If more than 60 seconds elapses between sequence requests.

 The following example shows the expected sequences returned.